 Located in a mountainous area where the wind goes through the earth and the sun shining on a deep, sea blue-green agave tequila fields.

-Tequillan or “place of taxes” in Nahuatl, is located in the central state of Jalisco, about 1 hour north west of the city of Guadalajara, at the foot of the Sierra Madre.
+Tequillan or “place of truibutes o place where you cut” in Nahuatl, is located in the central state of Jalisco, about 1 hour north west of the city of Guadalajara, at the foot of the Sierra Madre.

 Indigenous Chichimecas, Otomi and Nahuatl, ancient inhabitants of great character and spirit, left a historical legacy that still lives among the people of thisvalley, heirs of customs and traditions of the continuing memory of Meztli, the moon, to which these people spend the most magical plant of this land: the agave.